NrichAI/Chomi-AI/README.md

 - ⛔ A diagnostic or prescriptive system
 - ⛔ A crisis intervention service
 - ⛔ A general-purpose assistant or productivity tool
+- ⛔ A data mining or behavioural surveillance platform

 Chomi is designed to complement professional care — between sessions, or where access is limited.